 So what is an escape room?
 It has been described as a one-hour adrenaline rush and out-of-the-box thinking adventure.

 People enter a locked room (but not really locked) and are given one hour to solve puzzles that reveal the key to get out of the room.
 It’s good family fun, Christina Riddoch said.
 “The experience has been great,” she said.
 “It’s one hour of getting out of yourself.”

 Escape Room Fad Comes To Monterey

 By the looks of the grammar and writing style, it could be a P.G.
 High student, possibly a junior.

 Police investigators are looking into multiple written threats left in bathrooms and the girls locker room since March 1 at the Pacific Grove High School campus that allude to plans for a possible school shooting.

 The first one, from a photo taken March 1 read: “Imma shoot up this school just wait on it … my shooter, he already got a plan.”

 Violence Threats Found At P.G.
 High

-Give me soda with a plastic straw.
+Skipping the water at the table.
+Give me a Nomonning, sugary soda with a plastic straw.

 Water that once coursed through city sewers may soon find new life coming out of your home faucet.